oldaccountdeadname/painted/README.md

 With no arguments, painted defaults to reading input commands from stdin.
 Available commands (those currently implemented shown checked) are:

 - [ ] help (list commands)
--   [x] clear (put a blank line to make the \'last\' notification empty)
+- [x] clear (print a blank line to hide the notification)
+- [ ] dismiss
+- [ ] remove (remove the notification from history: does not imply dismissal)
 - [ ] prev (show the previous notification)
 - [ ] next (show the next notification)
 - [ ] action \<N> (select the n\'th action)
 - [x] exit (close the server)

-These may be shortened to their first letter.
-If you'd prefer painted to read commands over IPC, the same commands are available (not yet). painted does not come with a client, and in the interest of simplicity and scripting, you should use netcat or similar to write to the socket.
+You may specify the input and output file anywhere, including /dev/stdin (default in) and /dev/stdout (default out).
+If you want to control it from a different file, specify it.
+For instance, in bars, you wouldn't want to have input be given over stdin because there is no (convenient) way to access a processes' stdin without an interactive shell.

+If the input file ends in `.sock`, painted connects to it as a client on a UNIX socket.

 ### In Polybar
 Polybar provides the script input, where a running command's stdout will be